LBNL-UCB-STI/beam/docs/behaviors.rst

 Reposition
 ----------

-In BEAM, reposition is based on availability. minAvailabilityMap stores the Tazs with lowest availibility of vehicles, and we reposition the number of matchLimit vehicles from the Tazs with available fleets more than matchLimit based on statTimeBin and repositionTimeBin to determinine when we start doing reposition and the frequency of repositioning.
+In BEAM, reposition is based on availability. minAvailabilityMap stores the TAZs with lowest availability of vehicles, and we reposition the number of matchLimit vehicles from the TAZs with available fleets more than matchLimit based on statTimeBin and repositionTimeBin to determine when we start doing reposition and the frequency of repositioning.

 There are several parameters we can adjust in repositioning: